Max Ebong

-Afrid Max Ebong Ngome (Макс Эбонг; Макс Эбонг; born 26 August 1999) is a Belarusian professional footballer who plays as a midfielder for Kazakhstan Premier League club Astana and the Belarus national team.
+Afrid Max Ebong Ngome (Макс Эбонг; Макс Эбонг; born 26 August 1999) is a Belarusian professional footballer who plays as a midfielder for Bulgarian First League club CSKA Sofia and the Belarus national team.

 Club career

 On 24 January 2020, FC Astana announced the signing of Ebong for a four-year contract.
+On 27 December 2025, Astana announced that Ebong was leaving the club to sign a three-year contract with CSKA Sofia.

 International career

 Ebong made his first appearance for the Belarus national team on 9 September 2019, after coming on as a half-time substitute for Yury Kavalyow in a 1–0 loss against Wales in a friendly match.

 Personal life

 Ebong was born in Vitebsk, Belarus, to a family of mixed Belarusian ancestry on his mother's side and Cameroonian on his father's side.
 His parents met at the Vitebsk medical university where both were students.
 Ebong is reportedly estranged from his father.